voedger/voedger-kb/writing-guidelines.md

 - MAY include descriptions of return values using a colon format (e.g., "cleanup: function to stop the actualizer")

 ### Complex functions

+Use complex documentation for functions that:

+- Implement critical business logic
+- Have multiple steps or conditions
+- Require understanding of system architecture
+- Are called from multiple locations

 Complex functions MUST include both declarative and imperative descriptions: